-• Anzac Park serves as a war memorial, honoring sacrifices of soldiers through its dedicated Memorial Wall and commemorative events.
+- Anzac Park serves as a war memorial, honoring the sacrifices of soldiers through its dedicated commemorative spaces and annual Anzac Day services.

-• The park reflects Māori heritage and colonial history, providing a space for community storytelling and cultural appreciation.
+- The park reflects Māori heritage and colonial history, offering a space for cultural storytelling and community connection.

-• Regular community events, including Anzac Day Services, promote engagement and foster a sense of belonging among locals.
+- Regular community events, including Anzac Day commemorations, foster engagement and a deep sense of belonging among residents.

-• Ongoing maintenance and improvement initiatives ensure the park remains a cherished space for both residents and visitors.
+- Ongoing maintenance efforts ensure the park remains a valued and welcoming space for both locals and visitors.

 Location and Accessibility